TommasoLazzari/data-science-portfolio/Garch_Analysis/README.md

-# Volatility Modeling with GARCH: Starbucks and Walmart
+# Modeling and Forecasting Volatility of Financial Returns: a GARCH Analysis of Starbucks and Walmart

-**University Project – Statistical Methods for Finance**

 ---